Other Vehicles With Restricted-Area UseChange

 You must present the Attestation de transaction avec un commerçant and Description du véhicule neuf forms that you received from the dealer.

-The documents you must present when you register your vehicle are different depending on the person or business from which you bought it.
+The documents you must present when you register your vehicle are different depending on the person or business you bought it from.
 However, regardless of who you bought it from, you must always indicate the vehicle's odometer reading.
 In the case of a military vehicle, you must also present a valid mechanical inspection certificate if no mechanical inspection appears in the vehicle’s record.

 |Bought from a dealership||Bought from an individual||Bought from a business or a self-employed worker registered for the GST and QSTA business or self-employed worker that is registered for and collects the GST and QST.
 For more information, phone Revenu Québec.|